Envirometrix/PredictiveSoilMapping/01-Introduction.md

 differences, strengths and weaknesses of conventional soil mapping (and its inputs and products) relative to PSM.

-The universal model of soil variation presented in detail in chapter \@ref(statistical-theory) is adopted as a framework for comparison of conventional soil mapping and PSM.
+The universal model of soil variation presented further in detail in chapter \@ref(statistical-theory) is adopted as a framework for comparison of conventional soil mapping and PSM.
 Our aim is to show how the products and methods of conventional soil mapping can complement, and contribute to,